MobilityData/gbfs/gbfs.md

 * [Deep Links - Analytics and Examples](#Deep-Links)
 * [Possible Future Enhancements](#possible-future-enhancements)

-## Revision History
-* 11/05/2015 - GBFS V1.0 Adopted by NABSA board
-* 08/2015 - Latest changes incorporated and name change to GBFS (comments from Motivate, 8D, others)
-* 06/2015 - Proposed refinements (prepared by Jesse Chan-Norris on behalf of Motivate)
-* 01/2015 - NABSA Draft (prepared by Mitch Vars)

 ## Introduction
 This specification has been designed with the following concepts in mind: